Skip to content

 Open or Closed Compartments?

 • Combination: open in the middle for the soundbar or decoration, closed on the sides for equipment.
-The most popular choice.
+The popular choice.

 With or Without Legs?